nholthaus/units/README.md

 ## Special Thanks

-Thank you to the contributors who made the version possible!
+Thank you to the contributors who made this version possible!

 @dharmatech
 @JaapAap